A Mutual Information-based Metric for Temporal Expressivity and Trainability Estimation in Quantum Policy Gradient Pipelines: Main Results

-According to that, MI-TET has shown to be able to work as an \textbf{upper bound} for our modified (scaled) objective function's gradient; hence a trainability measure.
-Remark that when we measure our policy function (or circuit)'s trainability or keep tracking on it, we use the modified objective function's gradient $\nabla_\theta \eta'(\theta)$.
+According to that, MI-TET has shown to be able to work as an \textbf{upper bound} for our modified (scaled) objective function's gradient; hence an indirect trainability proxy.
+Note that when we measure our policy function (or circuit)'s trainability or keep track of it, we use the gradient of the modified objective function $\nabla_\theta \eta'(\theta)$.
 On the other hand, for the real update process, we use the information of the original objective function's gradient $\nabla_\theta \eta(\theta)$.
-In one sentence,